MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 	How to calculate the spectral signature with satellite images.

 .. warning:: **Remember to use ONLY atmospherically corrected images!** |br|
-	Optical satellite images capture both the sunlight reflected by the Earth’s surface and the light scattered by the atmosphere.
+	Multispectral satellite images capture both the sunlight reflected by the Earth’s surface and the light scattered by the atmosphere.
 However, when monitoring the environment, **atmospheric scattering is a noise** that must be removed before image manipulation or analysis.

 .. _Spectral-indices-for-environmental-monitoring: